API

 Constructor

-, this will be used for the row labels or will be replaced with the labels
+data must implement the Tables interface.
+If it contains a column label, this will be used for the row labels or will be replaced with the labels if provided.

 Keywords